maread99/beanahead/README.md

 include "x.beancount"
 ```

-So, if you want to include both regular and ad-hoc expected transactions then you should have created three new `.beancount` files and added two 'include' lines to top of your main ledger.
+So, if you want to include both regular and ad hoc expected transactions then you should have created three new `.beancount` files and added two 'include' lines to top of your main ledger.

-> : information: The -f option provides for defining the filename (`make` will add the `.beancount` extension).
+> :information_source: The -f option provides for defining the filename (`make` will add the `.beancount` extension).
 If -f is not passed then default names will be used which are as those explicitly passed in the examples.

 > :information_source: The quoted file in the 'include' lines should reflect the path to the expected transactions ledger from the directory in which your main ledger is located.
 The above examples assume that the expected transactions ledgers have the default filenames and are located in the same directory as the main ledger.

-The examples folder includes a sample of each of the above newly created files.
+The [examples/new_empty_files](./examples/new_empty_files) folder includes a sample of each of the above newly created files.
 - [Regular Expected Transaction Definitions file](./examples/new_empty_files/rx_def.beancount)
 - [Regular Expected Transactions Ledger](./examples/new_empty_files/rx.beancount)
 - [Expected Transactions Ledger](./examples/new_empty_files/x.beancount)

 ## Regular Expected Transactions

-Regular expected transactions are defined on the Regular Expected Transaction Definitions file.
-The `addrx` command can then be used to populate the Regular Expected Transactions Ledger with transactions generated from these definitions.
+Regular expected transactions are defined on the Regular Expected Transaction _Definitions_ file.
+The `addrx` command can then be used to populate the Regular Expected Transactions _Ledger_ with transactions generated from these definitions.

 ### Defining regular transactions